katCloi/sustainable-media/README.md

 1. Select the file lampp.
 2. Find the folder "htdocs"
 3. Create a folder named "DBproject"
 4. Download code files from this github repo and move those files into this folder.
 Make sure name files stay the same.
-This ensures all files paths are connected.
+This ensures all file paths are connected.

 *Note that you need to make a separate folder in the DBproject called "css" and put all css files into that folder*